radhelper/.github/profile/README.md

 A **main server** will be located outside the beam room, connected via a local network.
 This server will run the [radiation-setup](https://github.com/radhelper/radiation-setup) scripts.
 These scripts control the operations of host devices inside the beam room and act as a watchdog for the applications and operating systems within the beam room.
-In case of a functional interruption of a host device, the **main server** can use Ethernet-controlled power switches to perform a hard power reboot of the host devices.
+In case of a functional interruption of a host device, the **main server** will use Ethernet-controlled power switches to perform a hard power cycle of the host devices.

 In most setups, the **host devices** inside the beam room are positioned outside the main **beam line**.
 These host devices will run code built/linked with [libLogHelper](https://github.com/radhelper/libLogHelper).
 This library